-It is not uncommon for business owners to get confused or feel completely out of their depth due to the nature of a website build, including all the technical jargon that goes along with it.
-However, at Web-Sta Web Design + eMarketing, we believe not taking ownership of your website can be detrimental to you as a business owner for many reasons, including:
+It is not uncommon for business owners to feel confused or completely out of their depth when it comes to web design and understanding all the technical jargon that goes with it.
+However, at Web-Sta, we believe not taking ownership of your website can be detrimental to you as a business owner for many reasons, including:

-- Complete dependency on your web designer to make minor tweaks and changes
+- Complete dependency on your web designer to make minor tweaks + changes

 - Web developer charges for changes at an hourly rate, taking days or even weeks to complete, costing you time + money